dialex/start-testing/docs/concepts/testing-is.md

 ## 🤝 Empathy

-**Testing wears multiple hats to understand the different stakeholders.**
+**Testing wears multiple hats to understand each stakeholders' perspective.**

 - Defining personas for the product's stakeholders.
 - Applying different perspectives to the same situation.